 Bethesda, Maryland 20892

-This full-day event will feature presentations, interactive discussion and activities, and a poster session to provide more details about NCATS programs and initiatives.
-The event will foster an open dialogue for participants to discuss common roadblocks to translational science, brainstorm ideas for improvement and apply that knowledge to strengthen patient and community engagement at NCATS.
+This full-day event featured presentations, interactive discussion and activities, and a poster session.
+The event fostered an open dialogue for participants to discuss common roadblocks to translational science, brainstorm ideas for improvement and apply that knowledge to strengthen patient and community engagement at NCATS.

 Who Should Attend